antiless/cleanclip-vuepress/src/index.md

 ---

 ---
-## 🙋🏻FAQ
+## 🙋🏻 Frequently Asked Questions
 ### 💻 Supported System Versions?
 Supports macOS 11.0+.

-### 🆓 Can I try it out?
+### 🆓 Can I try it for free?
-Basic features are free to use with no time restrictions.
+The basic features are free to use with no time restrictions.
 So you can use CleanClip's basic features permanently without paying.

 ### 💰 Can I get a refund if I'm not satisfied?
 You can request a refund within 7 days for any reason.
 Just send an email📧 to cleanclip@gokoding.com, including: [Refund Request], [Your Purchase Email], [Reason for Refund], [Any suggestions or feedback that can help me].